ml5js/ml5-website-v02-docsify/docs/styleguide/reference-guidelines.md

 #### Parameters

 - **requiredInput**: REQUIRED.
 Notice there is no question mark in front of the input.
-- **optionalInput1**: OPTIONAL.
+- **optionalInput1**: Optional.
 Notice the `?` indicates an optional parameter.
-- **optionalInput2**: OPTIONAL.
+- **optionalInput2**: Optional.
 A description of some kind of object with some properties.
 Notice the `?` indicates an optional parameter.

   ```js
   {